Cherokee County License Hearing Guide

 How to Prepare

-- Consider Hiring a DUI Attorney: A qualified DUI attorney can provide invaluable assistance in preparing for and representing you at the ALR hearing.
-They understand the relevant laws and procedures, can gather evidence, and can present your case effectively.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced with South Carolina's administrative hearing process can help you prepare your case and represent you at the hearing.
+They understand the relevant laws, procedures, and potential defenses.

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the SCDMV did not have sufficient grounds, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: The hearing officer finds that the SCDMV did not have sufficient grounds for the suspension, and your license is reinstated.

 Hardship/Restricted License in South Carolina